django/channels_redis/README.rst

         "sentinels": [
             ("localhost", 26379),
         ],
-        "master_name": SENTINEL_MASTER_SET
+        "master_name": SENTINEL_MASTER_SET,
+        **kwargs
     }

-note the additional ``master_name`` key specifying the Sentinel master set.
+note the additional ``master_name`` key specifying the Sentinel master set and any additional connection kwargs can also be passed.
 Plain Redis and Sentinel connections can be mixed and matched if sharding.

 If your server is listening on a UNIX domain socket, you can also use that to connect: ``["unix:///path/to/redis.sock"]``.